-The Law Coop Student's duties will include, but will not be limited to:
+The law coop student's duties will include, but will not be limited to:

-- Updating research on the use of social context evidence of Indigenous persons at administrative tribunals; - Assisting in the preparation and use of social context evidence reports; - Researching and compiling a list of WCAT decisions involving Indigenous Peoples and preparing a synopsis with potential identification of noteworthy decisions; - Researching use of alternative affirmations in other jurisdictions, including providing sample language and suggested changes for Manual of Rules of Practice and Procedure; - Preparing summaries of noteworthy decisions and updating the noteworthy decisions index with a focus on, but not limited to, Indigenous Peoples; and - Other legal work to be determined.
+- Researching law and policy involving the application of social context evidence to cases involving Indigenous Peoples and preparing a synopsis; - Researching and compiling a list of WCAT decisions involving Indigenous Peoples and preparing a synopsis with potential identification of noteworthy decisions; - Preparing summaries of noteworthy decisions and updating the noteworthy decisions index with a focus on, but not limited to, Indigenous Peoples; and - Other legal work to be determined.

-The Law Coop Student will have the opportunity to learn about:
+The law coop student will have the opportunity to learn about:

-- The workers' compensation system, including law and policy, appeal structure, decision making, and related information systems; - The activities of a Vice Chair, including observing an oral hearing; - The activities of the Tribunal Counsel Office, including observing a judicial review proceeding; and - Attend training and information sessions for Vice Chairs and Legal Counsels.
+- The workers' compensation system, including law and policy, appeal structure, decision making, and related information systems; - The activities of a vice chair, including observing an oral hearing; - The activities of the Tribunal Counsel Office, including observing a judicial review proceeding; and - Attend training and information sessions for vice chairs and legal counsels.